Diana Kelly Levey

 Ever hear of a summer slowdown?
 Or maybe you notice an end-of-year slowdown with your freelance business around the holidays?

-Once you’ve been freelance writing for over a decade like I have, it can be helpful to track the times of the year when business slows down for you.
-That way, when freelance business is slow again, you can be prepared for it and feel less anxious.
+Once you’ve been freelancing for some time (nearly two decades!) like I have, it can be helpful to track the times of the year when business slows down for you.
+Particularly when you’re a business owner and you experience a summer slow season as a freelancer.

 While a slower pace is often welcome when you’re working in a corporate environment, when you’re supporting yourself by running your business, it can feel worrisome and stressful when no one is getting back to you about your article and project pitches.
-I shared my tips with the Fast Company’s audience in this article “How to Use a Summer Slowdown to Advance Your Career.”

 I can’t speak for other freelancers out there, but when business is slow, I tend to stalk my bank account at least daily (maybe a few times), while checking the tabs in my Google sheet on “Invoices Out” and “Assignments Working On” so I’m tallying up how much I’ll have when all that money comes in over the next two months.
 (Pssst, here are 5 tips to make more money freelance writing this year.)